-Over a 50-year career, Ralph Lauren has built one of the world’s largest fashion and apparel empires, generating a total of almost $7 billion a year, from scratch.
+Over a 50-year career, Ralph Lauren has built one of the world’s largest fashion and apparel empires, generating a total of about $7 billion a year, from scratch.

 His brands have become synonymous with an optimistic and idealised take on preppy Americana, conjuring up, not just emotions and aspirations, but entire immersive worlds, for which Lauren has been likened to Walt Disney.

-Besides Ralph Lauren and Polo Ralph Lauren, the Ralph Lauren company also owns Polo & RLX Golf, Denim & Supply, RRL, and Ralph Lauren Purple Label, as well as subsidiaries Club Monaco and Chaps, amongst others.
+Besides Ralph Lauren and Polo Ralph Lauren, the Ralph Lauren company also owns Polo & RLX Golf, Denim & Supply, RRL and Ralph Lauren Purple Label, as well as subsidiaries Club Monaco and Chaps, among others.